 - Food industries: Citric acid is used for the production of jams, jellies, candies, frozen fruits etc. In certain foods, citric acid is used as an “Artificial flavouring agent”.

 - Beverage industries: Citric acid is used for the production of soft-drinks and distilled beverages like wine.

 - Hospitals: Citric acid is used as “Effervescent agent” at the time of blood transfusion.

 - Cosmetic industries: Citric acid is used in cosmetic products like astringent lotions, hair gels etc.

 Factors Affecting the Citric-Acid Production

 Some factors can directly or indirectly affect the production process or the fermentation of citric acid.

 Carbon Source Concentration

 For most industrial production, carbon sources like glucose and sucrose are recommended, as they provide a good source of carbon for the growth of the biomass.
-Galactose acts as an alternative of glucose and sucrose, but it allows low microbial growth and thus not favours the citric acid accumulation.
+Galactose acts as an alternative source of glucose and sucrose, but it allows low microbial growth and thus not favours the cumulation of citric acid.

 Other carbon sources like cellulose, starch etc. allow limited growth and may slow down the microorganisms’ growth rate, which will lead to minimal production.
 The optimal sugar concentration ranges between 10-14% and the sugar concentration below 2.5% will not produce citric acid.

 Nitrogen Source Concentration

 Ammonium salts like urea, ammonium sulphate etc. results in a decrease in pH, which is crucial for citric acid production.
 The nitrogen concentration must be in between 0.1-0.4 N/L. High nitrogen source will increase the microbial growth which will consume more sugar and in turn decrease the yield of citric acid.

 Phosphorous Source Concentration

 For the best production and growth of fungi, potassium dihydrogen phosphate is considered best for the phosphorous source.
 The concentration of phosphorous must be in between 0.5-5.0 g/l for the maximum yield.
 If phosphorous present in excess, it leads to the production of sugar acids which will decrease the carbon dioxide fixation and thus, stimulate the fungal growth.

 Presence of Trace Elements